 Somers has developed a number of mitigation actions as discussed under each risk identified above.
-Mitigation strategies include the oversight of strategic partners in Somers' outsourced business model and rigorous review of the compliance with agreed guidelines.
-Somers' internal audit function will also review controls and escalate issues to the Audit Committee as required.
+Mitigation strategies include the oversight of strategic partners in Somers' outsourced business model and review of the compliance with agreed guidelines.
+Somers' internal audit function also conduct reviews and escalate issues to the Audit Committee as required.